embyt/balloonrss/trunk/README.txt

 Installation
 ------------

+Using the installer:
+- Make sure that you have the .NET framework 2.0 installed; otherwise download the Microsoft .NET Framework Version 2.0 Redistributable Package from Microsoft and install it.
+- start the BalloonRSS_xxx_setup.exe and follow the steps on the screen
+- Adapt the configuration file ("channelConfig.xml" in the installation directory) with the RSS feeds of your choice.
+- Start the application.

+Alternative manual installation:
-- If you do not have the .NET framework 2.0 installed yet, download the Microsoft .NET Framework Version 2.0 Redistributable Package from Microsoft and install it.
+- Make sure that you have the .NET framework 2.0 installed; otherwise download the Microsoft .NET Framework Version 2.0 Redistributable Package from Microsoft and install it.
 - Copy the executable "balloonrss.exe" together with the channel configuration "channelConfig.xml" in any directory of your choice.
 - Adapt the configuration file with the RSS feeds of your choice.